 Appendix 1

-[Accepted version of the protocol will be translated into Farsi and Japanese.]
+[Accepted versions of Appendices 1-3 will be translated into Farsi and Japanese.]
 This recruitment call will be distributed on Twitter and email.

 Call for participants

 We are recruiting participants for a research study about music, visuals, and emotions.
 If you fit the criteria below, we would like to invite you to participate in our experiment.
 Please reach out at visualears.project@gmail.com if you are interested.